What Is 2/3 Times 2 In Cups

 Dealing with More Complex Fraction Multiplications

 While this example focuses on a simple multiplication, the principles extend to more complex scenarios.
-For example, if a recipe called for 1 1/2 cups of sugar and you wanted to make 2/3 of the recipe, you'd need to multiply 1 1/2 by 2/3.
+Also, for example, if a recipe called for 1 1/2 cups of sugar and you wanted to make 2/3 of the recipe, you'd need to multiply 1 1/2 by 2/3.
 This requires converting the mixed number (1 1/2) into an improper fraction (3/2) before performing the multiplication: (3/2) x (2/3) = 6/6 = 1 cup of sugar.

 Frequently Asked Questions (FAQ)